genericmedia24/lib/src/commander/README.md

 ### Custom Elements

-When implementing a custom element the coupling with custom commmands and a state can be achieved by instantiating a {@link commander!Commander | Commander} and a {@link state!State | State}.
+A commander can be used alongside a [state](../state/README.md) in a custom element.
 The custom button element included in the library looks partly like this:

 ```javascript
 class ButtonElement extends HTMLButtonElement {